Vegas GOP leaders pushing for presidential debate when RNC meets here in January

 “I think that Wednesday or Thursday (Jan.
 31 or Feb.
 1) would be a great day for the debate in Las Vegas,” McDonald said in a text message.
 “I literally just said that in the debate commission meeting.”

-McDonald had been urging party leaders to gather in Las Vegas prior to a Republican primary presidential preference election on Feb.
+McDonald had been urging party leaders to gather in Las Vegas before a Republican primary presidential preference election on Feb.
 6 and a Republican caucus Feb.
 8.

-The Nevada secretary of state’s office plans the primary election, but the state’s party leaders say they’ll only honor the results of their party-run caucus to choose the GOP presidential nominee two days later.
+The Nevada secretary of state’s office plans the primary election, but the state’s party leaders say they will honor only the results of their party-run caucus to choose the GOP presidential nominee two days later.

 McDonald said the gathering is expected to draw about 1,300 people.
 A venue for the event hasn’t been finalized.

-McDonald is enthusiastic about national leaders coming to Las Vegas in that time frame because the National Football League’s Super Bowl LVIII is scheduled at Allegiant Stadium on Feb.
-11 and the world’s media will be in town to cover the game.
+McDonald is enthusiastic about national leaders coming to Las Vegas in that time frame because the 2024 Super Bowl is scheduled at Allegiant Stadium on Feb.
+11, and the world’s media will be in town to cover the game.

-In an interview in August, McDonald said that he hoped to schedule a dinner featuring presidential candidates prior to the Super Bowl to take advantage of the likely media surge that would occur.
+In an interview in August, McDonald said that he hoped to schedule a dinner featuring presidential candidates before the Super Bowl to take advantage of the likely media surge that would occur.

 McDonald said he hopes to schedule a dinner featuring Republican presidential candidates on the day of the Feb.
-6 primary election so that party members can meet with them prior to the Feb.
+6 primary election so that party members can meet with them before the Feb.
 8 caucus.

 The current leading Republican presidential candidates are former President Donald Trump, Florida Gov. Ron DeSantis, entrepreneur Vivek Ramaswamy, former South Carolina Gov. Nikki Haley and former Vice President Mike Pence.

-There’s no indication whether President Joe Biden would make an appearance in Las Vegas prior to the Democratic primary.
+There is no indication whether President Joe Biden would make an appearance in Las Vegas before the Democratic primary.

 McDonald said members of the debate commission were receptive to his idea of staging a debate in Las Vegas.

 Several Republican candidates, not including Trump, have debated twice.
 They gathered Aug.
-23 in Milwaukee, Wisconsin, and on Sept.
+23 in Milwaukee and on Sept.
 27 in Simi Valley, California.
 The next debate is tentatively scheduled for Nov.
-8 in Miami, Florida.
+8 in Miami.

 Contact Richard N. Velotta at rvelotta@reviewjournal.com or 702-477-3893.
 Follow @RickVelotta on X.